Human papillomavirus (HPV) refers to a group of viruses.

-As Gardasil 9 gives the most protection from all the high-risk HPV types, this is now the only recommended vaccine given in the United States.
+Gardasil 9 protects against all higher risk HPV strains and is the only recommended HPV vaccine in the United States.

 The vaccine plays an important role in preventing HPV, but it doesn’t protect against every possible strain.
 Using a condom with oral, vaginal, and anal sex can provide additional protection.

-If you have a primary care doctor or gynecologist, talk to them about the vaccine.
+If you have a primary care doctor or other HCP, talk with them about the vaccine.
 The vaccine is also available at most health departments and health clinics.

 The vaccine costs